 Boasting an ornately decorated interior surrounded by a lake and 500-acres of lush grounds, Leeds Castle is nothing short of breathtaking, magnificent, and lavish.

-The Queen’s favorite weekend home is also home to some of finest art collections, including works by Titian, Reynolds, and Gainsborough, as well as Harry Potter’s Hogwarts school.
+One of the Queen’s favorite weekend homes is also home to some of her finest art collections, including works by Titian, Reynolds, and Gainsborough, as well as Harry Potter’s Hogwarts school.

 Built in 1068 along the bend of the River Avon, Warwick Castle is known today for medieval costume parties and jousting competition reenactments.